 - 1 teaspoon apple cider vinegar

 - To a large bowl, add flour(s) of choice.
-If you wish to make it more nutritious, substitute no more than a 1/4 cup rice bran, oat bran, millet, amaranth, montina, teff, corn, buckwheat, or qiunoa flour. for some of the flour above.
+If you wish to make it more nutritious, substitute no more than a 1/4 cup rice bran, oat bran, millet, amaranth, teff, corn, buckwheat, or qiunoa flour. for some of the flour above.
 These are heavier flours.
-(Bean flours are of a medium weight.)
+(Bean flours are of a medium weight but can make a moist or gummy bread.)

 - Add the starches (Bob's Red Mill makes a non-GMO cornstarch.), gum and salt; whisk together well; set aside.

-- Beat egg whites using an electric mixer until it is foamy, about 30 seconds.
+- Beat the egg whites using an electric mixer until it is foamy, about 30 seconds.

 - Add oil, vinegar, yeast mixture; mix for a about 10 seconds.